Mark M, President & Chief Executive Officer

 As a child advocate, Heidi is active in educating the public and promoting legislative initiatives to protect children and support positive adoption practices, Heidi previously served as a gubernatorial appointee to the Texas Adoption Review Committee which examined the child welfare system, seeking solutions to remove barriers to adoption for children in foster care.

-Jennifer Lanter, Vice President, Communications
+Jennifer L, Vice President, Communications, Communications, Education & Marketing, BA Communications

-Jennifer Lanter is the Vice President of Communications for the Gladney Center for Adoption and.
+Jennifer Lanter is the Vice President of Communications for the Gladney Center for Adoption.
 Jennifer provides a unique and engaging perspective on the subject of adoption and has worked in the adoption field for over 16 years.
 In addition to her professional experience with adoption, Jennifer and her family adopted a precious little boy 10 years ago.

 As a Fort Worth native, Jennifer Lanter received a Bachelor of Arts in Communication from the University of Texas in Arlington.
 She began her career at the Gladney Center and has since dedicated her career to creating bright futures through the miracle of adoption.